Acatteam/Acat/README.md

-# Acat
+# bitcomics
-Development of the Acat project
+Development of the bitcomics project